 Though trekking in Kashmir is not newest but still this expedition is no walk in the park.
 Arduous days, steep and rocky passes and altitudes approaching 4200m all collide to create a challenging trek in one of the most beautiful and serene Himalayas of Kashmir.

-- All ground transport by private cars – airport reception and drop and from Srinagar to base camp and back
+- All road transport by private ac cars (airport transfers/ from Srinagar to base camp and back).

-- All group camping gear/ trekking gear for trek including 2 person dome tents, sleeping mattress, sleeping bags, mats, blankets, trekking poles
+- All trekking gear including tents, sleeping bags, mats, blankets, trekking poles.

 - English Speaking Kashmiri Local Guide and a Cook.